Take a look at just some of Ireland's fiercest females this International Women's Day.

 Hanna Sheehy Skeffington (1877-1945)

 Hanna Sheehy was an excellent student, and became a teacher in Dublin, before marrying Francis Skeffington in 1903.
-The marriage did not settle Hannah, and Francis always encouraged her activism.
+The marriage did not settle Hanna, and Francis always encouraged her activism.
 In 1908, she founded the Irish Women’s Franchise League and was a founding member of the Irish Women’s Workers’ Union, fighting for women’s right to vote and women’s employment rights.

 Hanna was arrested a number of times between 1912 and 1915 for her militant behavior such as breaking the windows of Dublin Castle.
 In 1913, while in prison, she started a hunger strike for women’s suffrage.
 Under the Prisoner’s Temporary Discharge of Ill Health Act, Sheehy-Skeffington was released but soon arrested again for assaulting a police officer.